 Tip: Does “Red little riding hood” make sense?
-In English, it’s important to keep your adjectives in the right order.
+In English grammar, it’s important to keep your adjectives in the right order.

-If you have any native English speakers in your office, ask them to check your text.
+If you have any native English speakers in your office, ask them for help proofreading your text.
 Don’t be offended if they provide many corrections.
 If time permits, ask your colleague to explain the changes to help improve your fluency in English.

 If you do not have the opportunity to consult a native speaker, or if your text is too long for your colleague to check, it may make sense to turn to a professional editor.